A sound investment climate grounded in the rule of law

 Infrastructure Built for Business

-Foshan solid infrastructure makes it great choice for setting up your business.
+Foshan solid infrastructure makes it a great choice for setting up your business.
 Highways and Railway Systems have been recently upgraded.
 Due to its proximity to Guangzhou, the two cities share transportation and telecommunication systems.
 It only takes a 35 min drive to get to Guangzhou Baiyun International Airport from Foshan via Airport Expressway.
 Private sector has invested in over 500 infrastructure projects, including power generation, rubbish incineration plants and waste water treatment facilities.
 By 2024, Foshan will have completed 11 metro lines.

 A Place to Live in